 We have all seen the lost pet scenario.
-A desperate looking subject holding a dog leash approaches a child asking for assistance with searching for a lost pet.
+A desperate looking person, who is holding a dog leash, approaches a child asking for assistance with searching for a lost pet.
 The abductor then attempts to lure the child away from the public eye.

 “Hurry up and get in.
 Your mother is in the hospital and your dad sent me to get you.”

-No responsible parent would ever send an unfamiliar figure to retrieve their child, even under the worst possible circumstance.
+No responsible parent would ever send an unfamiliar person to retrieve their child, even under the worst possible circumstances.
 Yet this abduction method has proven effective in staged role-playing scenarios.

 Abduction by force

 The most frightening of all abduction methods is when the abductor quickly grabs a child, forces them into a vehicle and quickly speeds away.
 Although this is the most high-risk method, many attempts have gone undetected because it's quick and there are no witnesses, due to careful planning.
 Be sure your children always travel in highly visible public areas.
 Teach them to run, kick, scream and fight to get away if anyone tries to abduct them.

 In the event that your child needs emergency services, make sure they recite their address and phone number, and they should also be able to identify the street names and block numbers they travel on.
 If they are not capable, they should not be traveling without parental supervision.